philsupertramp/blog/src/notes/the-wet-dream-of-a-lora-explorer.md

 date: 2024-04-13
 ---

-This week I started off with training yet another LoRA model for another based model, [segmind/SSD-1B](https://huggingface.co/segmind/SSD-1B).
+This week I started off with training yet another LoRA model for another base model, [segmind/SSD-1B](https://huggingface.co/segmind/SSD-1B).
 I was excited to see how the model would perform, considering it is based on SDXL, not as tiny-sd and small-sd based on the older SD-1.5.
 My experience with SDXL has been quite positive so far, so I was looking forward to seeing how the model would perform.